Travel diary: two months in Panama

 We celebrate our birthdays in the same week in June, and planned to have pizza for Craig’s birthday and splash out on Cambodian for mine.
 Unfortunately, the plan was a failure of epic proportions.

 Want to support Indie Travel Podcast?
-Buy your travel insurance, book a tour, or shop on Amazon after clicking these links.
+Book a tour, or shop on Amazon after clicking these links.
 It doesn’t cost you any more but we get a small commission.
 Cheers!

 On Craig’s birthday, we returned from our afternoon walk with the dogs to find the power was out (a relatively common occurrence in our rural area).
 We decided to eat at the restaurant rather than getting our pizza to take away, reasoning that the pizzeria would probably have power and if it didn’t, they’d be cooking with gas or wood fire anyway.
 However, when we showed up at the restaurant, it was to find that all the signs had been taken down, the furniture removed, and all sign of life completely absent — so, no pizza for us.
 We headed home and I whipped up some pasta by candlelight.
 Let’s call it… romantic.